SPIRiT-Diffusion: Self-Consistency Driven Diffusion Model for Accelerated MRI: Abstract

 \section{Abstract}

-Diffusion models are a leading method for image generation and have been successfully applied in magnetic resonance imaging (MRI) reconstruction.
-Current diffusion-based reconstruction methods rely on coil sensitivity maps (CSM) to reconstruct multi-coil data.
-However, it is difficult to accurately estimate CSMs in practice use, resulting in degradation of the reconstruction quality.
-To address this issue, we propose a self-consistency-driven diffusion model inspired by the iterative self-consistent parallel imaging (SPIRiT), namely SPIRiT-Diffusion.
-Specifically, the iterative solver of the self-consistent term in SPIRiT is utilized to design a novel stochastic differential equation (SDE) for diffusion process.
-Then $\textit{k}$-space data can be interpolated directly during the reverse diffusion process, instead of using CSM to separate and combine individual coil images.
-This method indicates that the optimization model can be used to design SDE in diffusion models, driving the diffusion process strongly conforming with the physics involved in the optimization model, dubbed model-driven diffusion.
-The proposed SPIRiT-Diffusion method was evaluated on a 3D joint Intracranial and Carotid Vessel Wall imaging dataset.
-The results demonstrate that it outperforms the CSM-based reconstruction methods, and achieves high reconstruction quality at a high acceleration rate of 10.
+Diffusion models have emerged as a leading methodology for image generation and have proven successful in the realm of magnetic resonance imaging (MRI) reconstruction.
+However, existing reconstruction methods based on diffusion models are primarily formulated in the image domain, making the reconstruction quality susceptible to inaccuracies in coil sensitivity maps (CSMs). $\textit{k}$-space interpolation methods can effectively address this issue but conventional diffusion models are not readily applicable in $\textit{k}$-space interpolation.
+To overcome this challenge, we introduce a novel approach called SPIRiT-Diffusion, which is a diffusion model for $\textit{k}$-space interpolation inspired by the iterative self-consistent SPIRiT method.
+Specifically, we utilize the iterative solver of the self-consistent term (i.e., $\textit{k}$-space physical prior) in SPIRiT to formulate a novel stochastic differential equation (SDE) governing the diffusion process.
+Subsequently, $\textit{k}$-space data can be interpolated by executing the diffusion process.
+This innovative approach highlights the optimization model’s role in designing the SDE in diffusion models, enabling the diffusion process to align closely with the physics inherent in the optimization model-a concept referred to as model-driven diffusion.
+We evaluated the proposed SPIRiT-Diffusion method using a 3D joint intracranial and carotid vessel wall imaging dataset.
+The results convincingly demonstrate its superiority over image-domain reconstruction methods, achieving high reconstruction quality even at a substantial acceleration rate of 10.